Narth124/Mystra2023/Session Notes/Session 6.md

 Upon their return to [[Darken Post]], [[Lucien]], a figure of enigmatic grace and wisdom, granted them further insights into their discoveries and offered rewards for their bravery.
 The Amulet of Nocturn and [[The Adopted]]'s intentions were discussed, along with a grim warning to avoid meddling in affairs beyond their comprehension.

-A moment of decision came as [[Lucien]] extended an invitation to join his family, an offer that led [[Krylancelo Brynmore|Kryl]] down a path of transformation.
+A moment of decision came as [[Lucien]] extended an invitation to join his family, an offer that led [[Krylancelo Brynmor|Kryl]] down a path of transformation.
 The dark embrace of vampirism was bestowed upon him, a gift that came with increased power and a cursed blade that hungered for blood.

-As the adventurers set sail, filled with a sense of accomplishment and trepidation, [[Krylancelo Brynmore|Kryl]] was visited by a voice, the dark spirit of the cursed armor tightening its hold.
+As the adventurers set sail, filled with a sense of accomplishment and trepidation, [[Krylancelo Brynmor|Kryl]] was visited by a voice, the dark spirit of the cursed armor tightening its hold.
 A challenge was issued, a battle of wills begun, as the party leveled up to face new horizons.